NNPDF/reportengine/docs/DESIGN.md

 The Report object should be as simple as possible and easy to extend.

+The basic interface of the report object will consist on methods to:

+- Extract the required resources and parameters (see below) from the user specification.

+- Fill the construct the report with the resources provided by the engine.
+Our implementation will use `jinja2` templates to compile to Markdown.
+It will also be responsible for handling more complex objects, such as `matplotlib` figures and tables (for example to export them to the correct path).

 The report class should only understand a set of basic objects and know how to compile them to Markdown.
-External tools are then used to convert Markdown to other formats.
-The set of objects could be:

- - Title
- - Section
- - Figure
- - Table
- - Raw

-The containers (ie Report and Section) can be accessed as a simple python object (ie a List of other report pieces).
+This will call the appropriate macros in `jinja2` (for example, place a caption below a figure).

 Default helpers and styles exist to produce the final content (i.e.
-PDF or html files) but are largely a concern of the clients.
+PDF or html files out of Markdown) but are largely a concern of the clients.

-A layout configuration file can be used to specify the structure of the report.
-A data file, which is processed by a `ResourceProcessor` is used to supply the data.
+Together with the template, data file, which is processed by a `ResourceProcessor` is used to supply the information necessary to build the report.

 ResourceProcessor
 -----------------